 Who is the Town of Reading?
 We are all ages, backgrounds, histories, and perspectives – we all have our own story.
-Share your own photo or memory keepsake and add your story to Reading’s online digital history and archive collection.
-All of Reading is invited to bring in up to three of your physical or digital photos to be scanned or downloaded to the collection.
-Participants will also have the option to “tell the story” behind the photos on video, as well as receive advice on caring for family photos.
+All of Reading was invited to bring in up to three of your physical or digital photos to be scanned or downloaded to the collection.
+Participants also had the option to “tell the story” behind the photos on video, as well as receive advice on caring for family photos.

-Be part of “Our Town, Your Story,” a legacy that will preserve the culture and face of Reading today for those looking back from the future.
+“Our Town, Your Story,” is a legacy that will preserve the culture and face of Reading today for those looking back from the future.